getreu/tp-note/doc/source/tp-note--manpage.md

 _Tp-Note_ identifies the note's markup language by its file extension and renders the content accordingly (see '`note_file_extension_*`' variables).
-This ensure interoperability between authors that use different markup languages.
+This ensures interoperability between authors using different markup languages.
 Although _Tp-Note_ is flexible in opening existing note files, new notes are always created in the same markup language, which is by default _Markdown_.
 How to change this is shown in the following section.